ManDarkDev/ControlApplication/README.md

+In order to run an application that interacts with your machines, you need to build a virtual server and you need to run a script that operates accordingly with the server.
+Link to Tech Doc For further instructions: https://docs.google.com/document/d/1oB1vrfxNitKfdkYra2Xb_UXyGIiOvczy85KLAneIZkc/

-This application automates miner operations, ensuring each miner runs in a specific mode based on the time of day.
+This application (Luxor Chaellenge.py) automates miner operations, ensuring each miner runs in a specific mode based on the time of day.
-I provide an overview of how this application functions, its features, and setup instructions.

-The control application is an advanced tool that schedules different operating modes for a fleet of miners based on a predefined time schedule.
 This time-based scheduling allows miners to switch between different operational modes, such as overclocking, normal operation, underclocking, and curtailing.

-In order to run an application that interacts with your machines, you need to build a virtual server and you need to run a script that operates accordingly with the server.

 Automated commands to be implemented:
 #Overclock: From midnight to 6:00 AM, miners operate at maximum capacity, utilizing off-peak hours to maximize performance.